-A Golden Pothos was my very plant (thanks to my mom!) as a college student with no plant experience and not a lot of great sunlight.
+My journey with pothos plants all began with the Golden Pothos.
+It was my very first plant!
+My mom gave it to me when I was a college student with no plant experience and not a lot of great sunlight.

 That one simple plant has produced tens if not hundreds of additional plants over the years as I propagated it for friends, who have propagated it for their friends, and so on and so on.
 They’re an amazing plant and great for beginners!